Fu-Jie/openwebui-chat-client/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for more details.

+---